- Housing Benefits

-The Robert Jenkins, Jr. Assisted Living/Domiciliary Home is a 149-bed Assisted Living Facility (ALF) that provides a special combination of housing, personalized supportive services, and incidental medical care to eligible veterans.
+The Robert Jenkins, Jr. Assisted Living/Domiciliary Home is a 149-bed Assisted Living Facility in Lake City that provides a special combination of housing, personalized supportive services, and incidental medical care to eligible veterans.
 Domiciliary care is provided to veterans discharged under honorable conditions.
-Veterans admitted must be residents of Florida for one year prior to admission and be in need of ALF care.
+Veterans admitted must be residents of Florida for one year prior to admission.
+The cost of care is determined based on income. .

 Veterans' Nursing Homes of Florida

 The state of Florida operates 7 Veterans' nursing homes and 1 assisted living facility throughout the state.
 Basic admission requirements for all veterans' nursing homes in Florida include an honorable discharge, Florida residency for one year prior to admission, and certification of need of nursing home care by a VA physician.

 Basic Property Tax Exemptions

 Eligible resident Veterans with VA certified service-connected disability of 10% or greater shall be entitled to a $5,000 property tax exemption.
 The Veteran must establish the exemption with the county tax official by providing documentation of their disability.
 The unremarried surviving spouse, who on the disabled ex-service member's death had been married to the ex-service member for at least 5 years is also entitled to this exemption.

 Any real estate owned and used as a homestead by a veteran who was honorably discharged and has been certified as having a service-connected, permanent and total disability, is exempt from taxation of the veteran is a permanent resident of Florida and has legal title to the property on January 1 of the tax year for which exemption is being claimed.

 Any real estate owned and used as a homestead by the surviving spouse of a member of the Armed Forces who died from service-connected causes while on active duty is exempt from taxation if the member was a permanent resident of this state on January 1 of the year in which the member died.